openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/ArkData/cj-apis-relational_store.md

 # ohos.data.relational_store

 A Relational Database (RDB) is a database that manages data based on the relational model.
-The relational database provides a complete mechanism for managing local databases based on the SQLite component, offering a series of interfaces for CRUD (Create, Read, Update, Delete) operations.
-It can also directly execute user-input SQL statements to meet complex scenario requirements.
+Built upon the SQLite component, the relational database provides a comprehensive mechanism for managing local databases.
+It offers a series of interfaces for operations such as insert, delete, update, and query, and can also directly execute user-input SQL statements to meet complex scenario requirements.
 Worker threads are not supported.

-Basic data types supported by the Cangjie side: Int64, Float64, String, binary data, Bool.
+Basic data types supported on the Cangjie side: Int64, Float64, String, binary data, Bool.
 To ensure successful data insertion and retrieval, it is recommended that a single piece of data does not exceed 2MB.
-If the size exceeds this limit, insertion may succeed but retrieval will fail.
+Data exceeding this size may be inserted successfully but fail to be read.

 This module provides the following common functionalities related to relational databases:

-- [RdbPredicates](#class-rdbpredicates): Terms used in the database to represent the properties, characteristics of data entities, or relationships between data entities, mainly used to define database operation conditions.
+- [RdbPredicates](#class-rdbpredicates): Terms used in the database to represent the properties, characteristics of data entities, or relationships between data entities, primarily used to define database operation conditions.
 - [RdbStore](#class-rdbstore): An interface that provides methods for managing relational databases (RDB).
-- [ResultSet](#class-resultset): A result set returned after users call relational database query interfaces.
+- [ResultSet](#class-resultset): The result set returned after users call relational database query interfaces.

 ## Import Module